lucasalvatore/pypeerman/README.md

 ```

 To update an object (HTTP patch) data must be a list containing a dict with the updated data
-The dict must contain the ID of the object(s) to change
+The dict must contain the ID of the object(s) to change as the first key,value

 for example:
 ```